RNC sues Georgia ahead of Senate runoffs to enforce election laws

-The Republican National Committee and the Republican Party of Georgia have sued Georgia’s secretary of state and election officials to ensure they enforce state election law ahead of the Senate runoffs on Jan.
+The Republican National Committee and the Republican Party of Georgia have sued Georgia’s secretary of state and election officials to ensure they enforce state election laws ahead of the Senate runoffs on Jan.
 5.

 The lawsuit filed in state court pushes Brad Raffensperger, the secretary of state, to ensure poll observers are able to review absentee ballots and make proper objections, which the RNC said did not happen in the November elections.